 Following bipartisan endorsement of the work of two temporary administrative conferences during the Eisenhower and Kennedy administrations, Congress enacted the Administrative Conference Act of 1964.
-The Act codified the prior structure of these conferences, which emphasized collaboration among a wide array of federal agencies, reliance on experts in administrative law and regulation from the private sector (many of them prominent academics), and the participation of public members representing a wide diversity of views.
-This collaborative effort is designed to produce consensus-based, nonpartisan recommendations for improvement in federal administrative processes, which, more than ever, affect every sector of our national economy and the lives of American citizens.
+The Act codified the prior structure of these conferences, which emphasized collaboration among a wide array of federal agencies, reliance on experts in administrative law and regulation from the private sector (many of them prominent academics), and the participation of public members representing diverse views.
+This collaborative effort is designed to produce consensus-based, nonpartisan recommendations for improving federal administrative processes, which, more than ever, affect every sector of our national economy and the lives of American citizens.